pemcg/manageiq-automation-howto-guide/chapter15/customising_vm_provisioning.md

 ...<AEMethod start_vm> Current VM power state = on
 ```
 <br>
-If we look at the number of disks in the VM Details page in CloudForms, we see...
+If we look at the number of disks in the VM Details page in CloudForms, we see:
 <br> <br>

 ![screenshot](images/screenshot19.png)